boxyhq/website/blog/2023-08-14-leverage-openssf-for-evaluating-open-source-software-projects.md

 - Does the project also use any dependency update tools?

 Answering every one of them might be pretty tiresome, which is why we can leverage scorecards to evaluate them for us.
-Scorecards can help you enforce the best practices and protect yourself and your organisation against:
+Scorecards can help you enforce the best practices and protect yourself and your organization against:

 - Malicious maintainers